opengovfoundation/madison-staging-area/docs/ci_workflow.md

 to always point to the latest release.
 It also allows for easy rollback of a release by simply changing the symlink.

+The Envoyer deploy process is as follows (steps added by us denoted):

+1. Clone down the new release into a timestamped release folder.
+2. Install composer dependencies.
+3. [CUSTOM] Install npm dependencies and run `npm run prod` to build assets.
+4. Activate the new release by switching the symlink to point at it.
+5. [CUSTOM] Clear our Laravel cache, including the view cache.
+6. Purge older releases, based on # we specify to keep around.
+7. Perform a health check on the new release.

 Envoyer goes a few steps further by enabling this all through a web interface, and including other features such as auto-deploying from specific branches in your GitHub repo.
 When new commits are pushed to the specified branch, Envoyer